HoodMuseumDartmouth/essays/README.md

 Norwich, Vermont is now a place where very rich people live.
 That line will in no way make it to the public [an image from Wikimedia commons](https://upload.wikimedia.org/wikipedia/commons/thumb/4/4f/Norwich-Vermont-Bragg_Hill-Autumn.jpg/450px-Norwich-Vermont-Bragg_Hill-Autumn.jpg).
 In order to get the flyto animation, I need to geotag an image in a repo with the coordinates in exiftool.
 I do not have that repo.

 I could also not find the correct geographic coordinates for something called Beaver Meadow in Norwich, but that would be super awesome if I could.
 Then I could put a side-by-side comparison of the two.

+# Isn't this cool?

+.ve-map Q223969 5 right
+    - wc:Double-O-Arch_Arches_National_Park_2.jpg

+This example uses [an image from Wikimedia commons](https://commons.wikimedia.org/wiki/File:Double-O-Arch_Arches_National_Park_2.jpg) for a marker.
+The image used in this example includes embedded Exif (Exchangeable image file format) data with geographic coordinates.

+Hover over the marker or click here to see the image.

+==The marker image will also appear when hovering over this text.
+Clicking on this text will also cause the map to zoom in on the marker location.=={flyto=wc:Double-O-Arch_Arches_National_Park_2.jpg,14}